TheWidlarzGroup/react-native-notificated/docs/docs/intro/animations/custom-transitions.md

 Every time a notification is about to be shown, the library renders the UI part wrapped with an `<Animated.View />` and applies **animated styles** to it so it knows how it should animate.

 The source of these styles comes from the **animation config** that is generated with `AnimationBuilder` class or `generateAnimationConfig` function and is used internally by the library to generate the animations.
 You can also use it yourself to create whatever transition you desiere.

-Summarizing, there are _4 properties_ that can controll the transtion.
+Summarizing, there are _4 properties_ that can controll the transition.
 They all are handled by `AnimationBuilder` or `generateAnimationConfig` and go as follows:

 - `animationConfigIn` - spring / timing configuration for transition in. **REQUIRED**
 - `animationConfigOut` - spring / timing configuration for transition out. **Not required**, fallbacks to `animationConfigIn` when not provided